adku1173/acoupipe/README.rst

 * Cross-Spectral Matrix / non-redundant Cross-Spectral Matrix (e.g. in [Cas21]_)
 * Conventional Beamforming Map (e.g. in [Kuj19]_)

 instead of raw time-data.
-This way the user can create protable data sets of manageable size, which faciliates reproducible research.
+This way the user can create portable data sets of manageable size, which faciliates reproducible research.

-The time-data and training features are created with the beamforming toolbox Acoular_ AcouPipe comes with a default configuration data set inside a pre-built Docker container that can be downloaded from DockerHub_
+AcouPipe supports distributed computations with Ray_ and ships with a default configuration data set inside a pre-built Docker_ container that can be downloaded from DockerHub_.

-* extensibi
-* distributed with ray
-* standard configuration data set with docker

-Instead of the raw time data, only the most common input features are stored to file:

 .. contents::